eugenesia/useful-scripts/README.md

-# imagemagick-scripts
+# Useful scripts

-A collection of useful ImageMagick scripts.
+A collection of useful scripts.